pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 In the Drawing Pane,
 typing on the Keyboard goes lots faster than pasting the same Characters.
 I must have written some silly Code somewhere, I wish I knew where

+#### Isosceles found, where Equilateral expected

+Can we make our Arrow Keys Demo come out with triangles that are enough more equilateral?
+Presently we get 10.5 X by 11 Y for Left and Right, vs 13 X by 11 Y for Up or Down.

 #### 11x11 found where 10x10 Pixels expected